sraesch/product-database/README.md

-# product-database
+# Product Database
-Simple service for managing a database of food products
+Simple service for managing a database of food products.
+The service is implemented in Rust and uses a postgres database.